jsmith628/maths-traits/README.md

 ordered and Archimedean groups, real and complex numbers, and metric and inner product spaces.
 For more information, see each respective module.

+# Release Stability

+At the moment, this project is considered to be in Alpha, so expect to see changes to the API over time.
+As it stands however, those planned changes are almost certainly going to be centered around the analysis module, with maybe a couple minor tweaks happening to integer and module_like.
+Hence, I would consider much of the algebra module, especially group_like and ring_like, to be mostly stable.